-Will investments of passion ever be seen as a mainstream asset class?
+Will investments of passion ever be seen as an asset?

 As the name suggests, investments of passion involve investing in an asset that yields more than just financial returns.
 That could mean wine, art, stamps, coins, or even silver and gold.
 For some investors there is a fine line between investing for financial return and collecting for passion; for others, the difference is fundamental.

 We can buy assets to satisfy our desire to express ourselves: to convey, both to ourselves and others, our values and tastes, our position in society and even our status or wealth.
 Investments of passion enable us to tick some, or all, of these boxes.

 Taken to one extreme, some collectors are willing to forgo financial reward for emotional return and love of the asset – wine can be drunk, and art offers an emotional and aesthetic dividend.
 These positive effects offer benefits that may subsume the desire for financial reward.